 Greeneville plays host to two more cultural sites: the Niswonger Performing Arts Center, and the General Morgan Inn.
 The former is a 1,130-capacity concert hall that hosts touring artists.
 Recent performers include Vince Gill, the Charlie Daniels Band, and one of the countless inceptions of Cirque du Soleil.
 The latter is a tavern-turned hotel that has been in operation in one form or another since the 1790’s, and that has housed three U.S. presidents, earning it a spot on the National Register of Historic Places.
 The hotel is home to Brumley’s Restaurant, an “upscale casual” restaurant specializing in southern cuisine.
 Check out the menu here.

 Located midway between Greeneville in the east and Morristown in the west, Rogersville is the second-oldest town in Tennessee, as well as the seat of Hawkins County.
 The 180-year-old county courthouse is still in use today, while the adjacent row of red brick buildings that front Main Street are considered the country’s best surviving example of Federalist architecture.
-This one-two punch of historic buildings justifiably helped get Rogersville featured on the National Register of Historic Places.
+This one-two punch of historic buildings justifiably helped get Rogersville listed on the National Register of Historic Places.

 I last visited Rogersville on a sunny autumn day in 2014.
 Fall leaves were at their peak, and it was while perusing an antique shop with wares spread over three levels that I learned, courtesy of the shop’s septuagenarian proprietor, that Rogersville was first settled by the grandparents of future Alamo hero Davy Crockett.
 A blink-and-you’ll-miss-it cemetery, set into low land on an otherwise unremarkable side street at the edge of a town, features the graves of the Crocketts and of founder James Rogers.